angelstreet/virtualpytest/docs/dev/SUBTITLE_DETECTION_TESTING.md

 - **Host API**: ~2-3 seconds (includes processing overhead)
 - **Server API**: ~3-4 seconds (includes proxy overhead)

+## Subtitle Detection Optimization

+**New Behavior (Max 3 Attempts):**
+- Tests maximum 3 images with +1s intervals
+- Breaks early if subtitles are found in any image
+- Only shows the last tested image in logs
+- Reduces API calls and improves performance

 ## Root Cause Analysis & Fix

 ### The Problem